kiboschool/course-frontend-web-dev/src/lessons/javascript-review/dom/exercises.md

 # Exercises

-The following exercises are not mandatory.
-(No need to be submited on Gradescope).
+The following exercises are not mandatory but they are highly recommended to help you internalize your learnings.
+(No need to be submitted on Gradescope).

-1. **What is the DOM?**
+1. What is the DOM?

     - Create an HTML page with various elements (e.g., headings, paragraphs, lists, images) and then open the Developer Tools in the browser to explore the DOM structure.

-    Use the following HTML skeleton, we've added some HTML elements so you can play with them.
+    - Use the following HTML skeleton, we've added some HTML elements so you can play with them.

     ```html
     <!DOCTYPE html>
     <html lang="en">